Food Waste Recycling

 What do you think happens to food scraps that are collected by your local council in Northern Ireland?
 This video shows how they’re used to create something magical.

-All food waste can be thrown into your food caddy, but before it goes off to be recycled, you could have one more use for
+5 Ways to Get Creative With Your Food Waste All food waste can be thrown into your food caddy, but before it goes off to

 Remember that scene in Back To The Future II where Doc Brown roots through a rubbish bin and finds banana peels and other items to